 The UndocuBruins Research Program guides undocumented AAP students in their junior or senior year to develop research experience and their graduate school goals.
 Participants undertake a research project under the guidance of a graduate mentor and a faculty mentor.
 UndocuBruins will also develop their graduate school applications- curriculum vita, draft personal and professional statements, learn how to obtain strong letters of recommendation, etc. Students who are interested in graduate school and who would like to learn about how to conduct academic research are strongly encouraged to apply.

 Need help with your graduate school application?

-Whether you are a currently enrolled student or an AAP alumnus, the Graduate Mentoring and Research Program is available to help make your transition to graduate school smoother!
+Whether you are a currently enrolled student or an AAP alumnus, the Graduate Mentoring is available to help make your transition to graduate school smoother!
 We can offer you practical information that will assist you with the application process.
 We have handouts and downloadable course materials for your convenience.
 Applying to graduate school is an exciting and terrifying adventure; don’t do it alone!

 Graduate and Professional School Resource Library

-The GMRP Graduate and Professional School Resource Library has graduate and professional school application resources that you can borrow free of cost at any time during the year.
+The GM Graduate and Professional School Resource Library has graduate and professional school application resources that you can borrow free of cost at any time during the year.
 For more information about the resources available, please stop by our office in 1202 Campbell Hall or call us at (310) 794-4186.

 GRE Fee Reduction: Graduate Record Exam

 You may qualify for a GRE fee reduction*!
 Visit the Educational Testing Service (ETS) website for more information and qualifications: